STATE OF EMERGENCY

-interweaves fragmentary colonial archives, architectural and symbolic remnants from the past, mass grave sites, and the testimonies of people who experienced and survived the war themselves.
-A visual historiography in which ambiguity, uncertainty and speculation are inherent to the retelling and reclaiming of unresolved historical narratives based on memory, photography and physical traces.
+interweaves fragmentary colonial archives, photographs of architectural and symbolic remnants from the past, mass grave sites, demonstrations and the testimonies of people who experienced and survived the war themselves.

 ➳ The Elephant / Unhistories, Part I – Kenya’s Mau Mau: A Walk Through the Archives